ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

 ## Markdown support

-In some places of the framework we support basic [markdown formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and some [additional syntax](#custom-markdown-syntax) for custom components.
+In some places of the framework we support basic [markdown formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and some additional syntax for custom components:

-### Custom markdown syntax

 - **[Inset text component](https://design-system.service.gov.uk/components/inset-text/)**